lblod/ember-acmidm-login/README.md

       return 'Fout bij het aanmelden.
 Gelieve opnieuwe te proberen.';
     }
   }
-});
+}
 ```

-Note that this url should be registered with acm/idm
+Note that this url should be registered with ACM/IDM

+After the switch route is created you can add the `<Acmidm::Switch>` component were needed.

+> The `<Acmidm::Switch>` component does not output any HTML so your project will need to provide this.
+A usage example can be found [in the dummy app](https://github.com/lblod/ember-acmidm-login/blob/e6fec45958e626db04269cd233d5549fa5e88e23/tests/dummy/app/templates/application.hbs#L7-L11).

 Contributing
 ------------------------------------------------------------------------------